What is Assisted Living?

 The physical characteristics range from a house or small building with just a few beds to a large senior living campus with multiple buildings and hundreds of beds.

 In our facility directory, we state the number of beds, giving you an idea as to the size of the facility.
-Each state is different, and has different licensing requirements, so it is important to know what type of care facility is preferred.
+Each state is different with a number of licensing requirements, so it is important to know what type of care facility you prefer.

 Most senior living facilities offer a high level of privacy.
 Despite the 24-hour trained staff, residents find the same amount of privacy as they would within a standard apartment complex.
 Decorated and personally arranged rooms give residents the comfort of home.
 Since there is no need for nursing home type equipment, assisted living care homes offer more of a community type atmosphere, with the added comfort of assistance from trained staff within the facility.